ATM Fees Abroad: All Charges Explained (And How to Avoid Them)

 FAQs

-I’m still confused, when does a foreign ATM charge ATM fees?
+I’m still confused, when does a foreign ATM charge an ATM fee?

-• Is issued in a different country from the country of this ATM, and
+• (1) your card was issued by a bank in a different country from where the ATM is located, and

 Also read: Can I withdraw US dollars or euros abroad from an ATM?